OfqualGovUK/ofqual-standards-patterns/.github/ISSUE_TEMPLATE/propose-a-new-standard.md

 assignees: ''

 ---
-Our engineering standards are the things that we expect engineers to do.
-Look at the ['writing a standard' standard](https://engineering.homeoffice.gov.uk/standards/writing-a-standard/) and provide some brief information below
+Our standards are the things that we expect individuals to do.
+Look at the ['writing a standard' standard](https://mango-pebble-0e6614103.6.azurestaticapps.net/standards/writing-a-standard/) and provide some brief information below

 **What is the standard you are suggesting?**
 A concise description of the standard

-**What would be the benefit to the Home Office of adopting this standard?**
+**What would be the benefit to Ofqual of adopting this standard?**
 This could be the mitigation of risks, or the improvement of other aspects, for example quality or speed of delivery

 **How might people follow it**